 Making economic predictions and assessing how they will impact your investments may seem like pointless work, especially as it’s a lot more likely for most of your testing, that events won’t play out that way.
 The value really lies in the work involved and gaining a greater understanding of what is happening around the world on a macro level.
 Furthermore, whilst not every event will play out, certain events will, and when they do, it’s likely you will have a pretty good idea of any alterations you will want to be making to your portfolio as soon as they occur.

-Hedge fund managers have two distinct advantages over the retail trader, the first is the team we have around us (and the fact they will do anything they are told ;P).
+Hedge fund managers have two distinct advantages over the retail trader, the first is the team we have around us (we cherry pick, and even headhunt the best candidates in the industry).
 Whilst it may be possible for a particularly skilled individual to have an equally high performing portfolio as a fund, the second advantage is one which most retail traders can’t match.
 Funds like ours have millions, if not billions of investors capital to trade with, and we don’t need to make such high returns as a retail trader would.
-If we make a 10% return on a client's $1m investment then this would likely be regarded as very good performance, where as we, as retail traders will feel fairly underwhelmed if they made the same 10% annual return on a $10k investment.
+If we make a 10% return on a client's $1m investment then this would likely be regarded as very good performance, whereas retail traders would feel fairly underwhelmed if they made the same 10% annual return on a $10k investment.

 Performance is relative, and you must have confidence in the fact that by compounding your profits, you will eventually win through.
 Hedge funds have a high status that comes with the term itself, but to be truly successful and conquer the markets proper you will likely need to outperform some of these funds on your journey to the top.
 This is where you have a distinct advantage.
 Funds play things safe most of the time and since it’s not their own money which they are investing, they tend to adopt a very cautious approach.
 This is why it’s not wholly unrealistic to believe that with a little more appetite for risk you can action many of the opportunities which they are too scared to take, use this advantage to its fullest, and make gains in situations where they can’t.